bbchung/clighter/README.md

 Clighter provides the following features:

-* Autumatically do semantic highlighting for c-family source code.
+* Automatically do semantic highlighting for c-family source code.
 * Automatically mark all words that are same as the word under cursor
 * Options to customize the colors